Child Fever: Causes, Relief, & When to Worry.

 Effective Fever Relief Strategies for Your Child

-When Should You Seek Medical Attention?
+When Should You Seek Medical Attention for Your Child’s Fever?

-Differentiating Between Viral and Bacterial Fevers
+Distinguishing Between Viral and Bacterial Fevers

 The Role of Hydration in Fever Management

-Debunking Common Myths About Child Fevers
+Debunking Common Fever Myths

 Preventing the Spread of Fever-Causing Illnesses